gdi3d/beautiful-jekyll/_posts/2020-03-22-quit-virtualenv-and-use-docker.md

 ---
 Don't get me wrong, I really like [virtualenv](virtualenv.pypa.io "virtualenv.pypa.io") and it's pretty useful in some scenarios.
 But sometimes you have to deal with OS dependencies and that forces you to install new packages and it can get a bit messy in some scenarios.

-If you haven't heard about Docker (containers), you could read about it at [https://www.tutorialspoint.com/docker/index.htm](https://www.tutorialspoint.com/docker/index.htm)
+If you haven't heard about Docker (containers), you can read more about it at [https://www.tutorialspoint.com/docker/index.htm](https://www.tutorialspoint.com/docker/index.htm)

 You can think of docker as a ***micro vm*** without all the overhead of a [Virtual Machine](https://www.tutorialspoint.com/ubuntu/ubuntu_virtual_machines.htm).